OUR APPROACH

 Commission on Circularity was our first exploration into the intimate connection between architecture and law.
 Over six events tied to the exhibition of the same name, a series of prominent Danish architects proposed new circular legislation, creating a temporary space for exploring law as a site of design.
 Here, the methods of architecture was reconsidered, and the fabric of governance rewoven with the ethos of circularity and the expertise of architectural practice, giving rise to a new legal lexicon for shaping a new societal architecture.

 The legislative proposals were made by: Justine Bell (Djernes & Bell), Anders Lendager (Lendager Group), Søren Nielsen (Vandkunsten), Anna Marie Exner (Anna Mette Exner Arkitektur), Sinus Lynge (Effekt), Pil Thielst (Lundgaard & Tranberg).
-All proposals available to read and are discussed in a podcast series of the same name.
+All proposals are available to read and are discussed in a podcast series of the same name.

 Upcoming Events